ebruhns/3D-Beginner/README.md

 ## particle effect
 The particle effect I created can be seen at the foot of our player, John Lemon.
 These particles circle around him, and will move with the character.

+## interpolate element
+The interpolate element uses color lerp and math lerp to change the colors of the ghost materials.
+The colors cycle from red, blue, green, pink, yellow, orange and white.